calbasantana/rover/README.md

 Most notable about this design are the following features:

-* **Motor Wire Holes**: On the base itself, there are two large holes that are meant to be used for wire passthrough.
-This should make it easier and prevent the need for wire extenders.
+* **Vertical Battery Placement**: The batteries are placed vertically so the rover remains compact.
 * **Vertical PCB**: The PCB is placed vertically such that accessing the USB-C port is easier.
 Additionally, this makes it so that the overall footprint of the base is smaller.
 * **Four Motors**: I decided on four motors for simplicity.
 Having a few additional motors may have been helpful to increase friction for challenges like Challenge 6: Welcome to Seattle, but I decided against it.
 Should students wish to attempt this challenge, it may be wise to increase the number of motors/wheels.

 ### Videos for Support

 Below you will find videos pertaining to each section of the base design and how they were created.
-It may be helpful to view them, but then deviate as needed.
+It may be helpful to view them, but students should deviate from this design as needed.

-**Base**

-[VIDEO]

-**PCB Holder**
+**Base and PCB Holder**

 [VIDEO]